Create New OER

-Some more advanced tools require knowledge of a markup language called Markdown, and are most commonly used by instructors within the sciences and social sciences, as they allow for more complex integration of visualizations and equations:
+Some more advanced tools require knowledge of programming languages and are most commonly used by instructors within the sciences and social sciences, as they allow for more complex integration of visualizations and equations.
+Two popular applications include:

 - Bookdown: use this open-source R package to create books and reports with R Markdown.

 - Jupyter Notebook: an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

 While the Libraries are unable to provide technical support for specialized tools, OER authors using them can still take advantage of all other relevant OER publishing services.